threecuptea/kafka-streams-examples/README.md

        However, that data is only forwarded and flushed whenever the earliest of commit.interval.ms and cache.max.bytes.buffering hits its limit (10MB here).
 The default value of commit.interval.ms is 30000 and we set timeout to 10 sec when calling TestUtils.waitUntilMinKeyValueRecordsReceived.
 That's why we received 0 records all the time before we shorten commit.interval.ms to less than 10 second.
-It works like a charm now.
+It works like a charm once we set commit.interval.ms < 10 sec.

        WordCountIncludedTest use org.junit.runners.Parameterized and WordCountIntegrationTest test against WordCountDemo.
 They both are very cool Kafka streams integration tests.

-   4. SimpleJoinIncludedTes
+   4. SimpleJoinIncludedTest

        A simple integration test using user-click joined with user-region then re-key into region, group, reduce It is inspired by kafka-src KStreamKTableJoinIntegrationTest.